 “It’s much more lightweight than just about any other howitzer in the world.
 That allows you to move it more quickly, to put it into more difficult terrain in some cases, so you can put it in places where the enemy wouldn’t expect it and wouldn’t be looking for it.
 And, critically, it allows those guns to shoot and then be quickly displaced somewhere else where they can hide or where they can shoot from a different location.”

 The M777 howitzer is used by many countries

 Today, the M777 howitzer is used by the ground forces of Australia, Canada, Columbia, India, Saudi Arabia, Ukraine and the United States.
 The US Marine Corps officially adopted the M777 in 2005, with the Army replacing the M198 howitzer with it the next year.

 Both the Brazilian Navy and the United Arab Emirates Armed Forces are currently looking into adopting the M777, with BAE Systems working on a development plan with Emirates Defense Technology (EDT) to make UAE use of the howitzer a reality.

 The M777 howitzer made its combat debut during the War in Afghanistan, and has since been used in a number of conflicts, including the Iraq War, the ongoing skirmishes between China and India, and the civil wars in Yemen and Syria.
 Between November 2018 and April 2019, a number of M777A2s were deployed to Iraq’s border with Syria, in support of the Syrian Democratic Forces during the Battle of Baghuz Fawqani.

-Most recently, the M777 has seen use in the Russo-Ukraine War, which was prompted by the Russian invasion of Ukraine in February 2022.
-Canada, Australia and the US have provided units to the Ukrainian forces, with the US, in particular, sending 108 M777s and near 220,000 units of 155 mm ammunition.
+Most recently, the M777 has seen use in the Russo-Ukrainian War, prompted by the Russian invasion of Ukraine in February 2022.
+Canada, Australia and the US have provided units to the Ukrainian forces, with the US, in particular, sending over 100 M777s and hundreds of thousands of units of 155 mm ammunition.